Dog Owner or Dog Parent?

 Not as metaphysical as once thought, the great philosopher and poet Alan Watts said it best, “Black implies white, self implies other, death implies life or vice versa.”
 How are we separate from that which we are?
 We are all connected as much as we are disconnected.
 The other you see is your reflection of you.

-Belittle, demean, abuse, discriminate against another and you not only destroy a piece of yourself and your world but everyone around you.
+Belittle, demean, abuse, discriminate against another, and you not only destroy a piece of yourself and your world but everyone and everything around you.
 The universe thrives on connections and relationships.
 To belittle these relationships is to cut off your nose to spite your face.
-A pyrrhic victory won no war, and trivializing animals by poorly, immature, thoughtless words such as owner, trivializes nonhuman animals’ existence and deludes and disrespects both animals attached to the leash of life.
+A pyrrhic victory won no war, and trivializing animals by using immature, thoughtless words such as owner for sentient beings, trivializes nonhuman animals’ existence and deludes and disrespects both animals attached to the leash of life.

 “Without knowing the force of words, it is impossible to know more.” – Confucius